|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 But it is not all old news.
 Drive past the lazy Charolais cattle in the gently rolling countryside south of Chalon-sur-Saône which is dotted with farms and little hamlets and it comes as a complete surprise to find hundreds of young people milling around chatting and laughing in the village of Taizé.
 There are wooden huts, camping sites and assorted buildings housing this famous religious community where people gather from all over the world.

-Taizé is a Christian community which was founded in 1940 by Pastor Schutz, known as Brother Roger.
+Taizé (above left) is a Christian community which was founded in 1940 by Pastor Schutz, known as Brother Roger.
 He came to the village when he was 25 years old and began helping refugees during the Second World War.
 After the war, other Brothers joined him and the community was formed.
 Now there are over 100 Brothers from 25 nations and Catholics and Protestants alike come to participate there.
 In 1986 the late Pope John Paul II paid a visit to this tiny village and the Archbishop of Canterbury, Dr Rowan Williams visited with his family, showing just how important of work of the Brothers is thought to be.

 Another very active centre lies close to Autun amidst the pine forest.
-Drive along and the golden pinnacle and colourful stepped roof line of the largest Buddhist temple in Europe appear through the greenery.
-As you enter the grounds of the Temple des Mille Bouddhas, Dashang Kagyu Ling, the prayer flags rustle in the breeze.
+Drive along and the golden pinnacle and colourful stepped roof line of the largest Buddhist temple in Europe appears through the greenery.
+As you enter the grounds of the Temple des Mille Bouddhas, Dashang Kagyu Ling (above right), the prayer flags rustle in the breeze.
 You could be in Bhutan.
 Here there are 11 lamas at the centre, plus 30 lay residents.
 Ten men and five women are on retreat for the traditional three years, three months and three days following a rigorous and structured rhythm of life.
 Visitors are welcome for a shorter stay and yoga courses are on offer.

-Perched on top of the world at Uchon, with views looking toward the Morvan Forest, the Serbian Orthodox Centre Saint-Hilaire can be found.
+Perched on top of the world at Uchon, with views looking toward the Morvan Forest, the Serbian Orthodox Centre Saint-Hilaire (above centre) can be found.
 This is a monastic centre for studying iconography.
 Modern frescoes adorn the chapel and refectory and there is an exhibition and workshop showing Byzantine art.
 Open to visitors at the weekend.

 The ‘Founder’ of Lourdes

 Heading to the Nièvre, the south western flank of Burgundy, there are two places of note.
 The medieval town of Charité-sur-Loire has the abbey Notre Dame at its heart, part of the Cluny dynasty.
 This is a UNESCO Heritage Site under the Santiago de Compostela listing.
+Hugging the banks of the Loire, this is the most picturesque of all the towns along this stretch of the mighty river.

 Then down the road in Nevers you will find a major pilgrimage site.
 Bernadette Soubirous, a simple country girl in Lourdes claimed that the Virgin Mary appeared 18 times to her.
 Several miracles occurred as a result of this and Lourdes then became a famous place for pilgrims.
 Persuaded of her calling, she became a nun at St. Gildard, a convent of the Sisters of Charity of Nevers.
 She died there in 1879, was beatified and later canonised in 1933.
 Her body has lain at the Espace Bernadette Soubirous , 34 Rue St-Gildard since 1925 and every year half a million people stop at the shrine.